.png)

 With over a decade of experience working exclusively in pediatrics I have had the chance to work in a variety of settings; I especially love early intervention (0-3 years) and have specialty training to support infants with torticollis, as well as young children working on bowel and bladder control.

-Photo Credit: Emily Rallo Photography
+Photo Credit: Emily Rallo Photography, Picture of mother and child

 Learning Guides